 - Cyclists account for 2 percent of all accident-related deaths.

 Occasionally, cyclists are responsible for accidents.
 When bicycling in Austin or anywhere in central Texas, cyclists are expected to follow state and city laws.
-City ordinances and sections of the Texas Transportation Code require bicycles to have functional reflectors and headlights.
+City ordinances and sections of the Texas Transportation Code require bicycles to have available reflectors and headlights.
 Under these laws, a bicycle is a vehicle.
-Therefore, all bicycles are required to follow traffic signals and obey all traffic laws.
-For example, bicycles are required to use the right-most lane or shoulder and ride in the direction of traffic.
+Therefore, all bikes must follow traffic signals and obey all traffic laws.
+For example, bicycles must use the right-most lane or shoulder and ride in the direction of traffic.
 A violation of any state or city rule permits law enforcement officers to initiate a traffic stop.
 Tickets are issued for violations and can become part of the cyclist’s permanent driving record.
 Frequent bicycle violations recorded by the Austin Police Department include missing reflectors, failing to use a headlight after dark, running red lights, failing to obey stop signs, cycling the wrong way on a one-way street, and cycling on sidewalks in business districts.

 If you have been involved in an accident, you need effective representation from a qualified personal injury attorney.
 Injuries sustained in a bike accident can be severe and have long-lasting implications.
 In extreme circumstances, an accident lawsuit can become a wrongful death case if the cyclist dies due to their injuries.

-At The Law Office of Joel A. Levine, we provide professional, competent representation and legal assistance to cyclists and other accident victims throughout central Texas.
+The Law Office of Joel A. Levine provides professional, competent representation and legal assistance to cyclists and other accident victims throughout central Texas.
 We offer free consultations and a contingency fee plan, so you don’t have to pay anything unless we win your case.
-If you are unable to come to our office due to your injuries, our bicycle accident lawyer will come to you.
+If you cannot come to our office due to your injuries, our bicycle accident lawyer will come to you.
 Whether we provide legal advice or take your case to a jury trial, we aim to make the process clear, transparent, and as easy as possible for you and your family.
 Call us today to take the first step toward recovering the compensation that you deserve after a bicycle accident injury.

 Preserving Evidence After a Bike Accident

-From the moment you experience a bike accident, every action you take can have a significant impact in determining your rights and options in the days and months to come.
+From the moment you experience a bike accident, every action you take can significantly impact determining your rights and options in the days and months to come.
 If you have been involved in a bike accident, contact us to schedule a free consultation.

-The following is intended to help you preserve evidence and protect yourself after a bike accident.
+The following will help you preserve evidence and protect yourself after a bike accident.

 1. Wait for the Police.
-After a bike accident, it is very important to wait for the police at the scene of the accident, even if you don’t think you are injured.
+After a bike accident, waiting for the police at the scene is essential, even if you don’t think you are injured.
 Because of the adrenaline involved in such an accident, many cyclists do not know the extent of their injuries until after they have left the scene.
-Make sure the police file a report most accurately reflecting what took place in the accident.
-Make sure your statement is given to the officer on scene-sometimes they take a report from the motor vehicle driver and not the bicyclist.
+Ensure the police file a report accurately reflecting what occurred in the accident.
+Make sure your statement is given to the officer on scene-sometimes they take information from the motor vehicle driver and not the bicyclist.
 Make sure to report all injuries.

 2. Don’t try to negotiate or argue with the driver.
-Many drivers may initially accept blame and apologize, only later to rescind responsibility, denying they were responsible or even that they were involved!
+Many drivers may initially accept blame and apologize, only rescind responsibility, denying they were responsible or even involved!
 (Another important reason to file a police report).
-Any statements you make to the other involved parties can have an impact on your rights later on to obtain compensation for your losses.
+Any statements you make to the other parties can impact your rights later to obtain compensation for your losses.
 In bike accidents, saying less is more.

 3. Obtain Driver and Witness Contact Information.
 If possible, get the motor vehicle driver’s name, address, phone number, driver’s license number, vehicle license number, and insurance information.
 If witnesses are present, ask for their contact information as well.
 Don’t assume the police will remember to collect all of this information.
-If you have suffered injuries, see if a witness can collect this information for you.
+If you have suffered injuries, see if a witness can collect this information.

-Also, seek immediate medical attention for any injuries, even for seemingly minor injuries.
-The medical report can later serve as proof that you sought medical attention for your injuries.
+Also, seek immediate medical attention for injuries, even seemingly minor ones.
+The medical report can later prove that you sought medical attention for your injuries.

-If possible take photos at the scene of the accident and take photos of your injuries, the damage to your bicycle and other property, and the location of the incident.
+If possible, take photos at the scene of the accident and take pictures of your injuries, the damage to your bicycle and other property, and the location of the incident.